markliederbach/finna/README.md

 ```

 # Other Tasks
+In addition to what you can do within the web application, you can also run some of the tasks manually on the command line.
 ## Import Vanguard Transactions to Stock Events
 This task helps to format exported transactions from Vanguard in a way that can be imported into the Stock Events app.
 ## Download transaction history